Now where have I seen that before…

 Welcome to Post-Rational America.

-Thoughts on Trump and Religion…
+Thoughts on Religion…

 Lately I’ve been trying to prepare myself mentally for a Trump presidency.
 (Yes, I know the latest polls show him loosing, but… the Trump phenomenon has so far defied the conventional logic of polling as effectively as Kirk whooping Spock’s ass in three dimensional space chess.)